dmartmillan/OMEN/new_data/runs.md

 - [ ] Alpha 0.9 - non-agressive
 - [ ] Alpha 1 - non-agressive

-With network nº 8 (with the corrected gene  lenght):
+With network nº 8 (with the corrected gene length):
 - [ ] Alpha 0.65 - all
 - [ ] Alpha 0.65 - agressive
 - [ ] Alpha 0.65 - non-agressive